 This essential tool in chemistry sheds light on how elements behave and interact.
 Several scientists contributed to the creation of this extraordinary table, laying the foundation for what is now known as the modern periodic table.

-Who Invented the Periodic Table?
+Who Created the First Periodic Table?

 The Early Attempts: Antoine Lavoisier, Johann Wolfgang Döbereiner, and Alexandre-Émile Béguyer de Chancourtois